 The Daughters of Charity wanted to remain true to their 1903 commitment to serve the sick and the poor of Bridgeport.
 The Fairfield property was sold to General Electric Company and eventually became GE's worldwide headquarters.
 Building of the new hospital began behind the old building.
 On Easter Sunday, April 17, 1976, William J. Riordan, president and chief executive officer, directed the transfer of 209 patients from the old St. Vincent's Hospital to the new St. Vincent's Medical Center, a 440,000 square foot building almost twice the size of the old one.
 The name was changed from St. Vincent's Hospital to St. Vincent's Medical Center, to reflect the organization's expansion and offering of additional comprehensive services.

 Today, St. Vincent’s continues its mission of the work of the Daughters of Charity and their commitment to serve the sick and poor of Bridgeport.
 St. Vincent’s Medical Center is a licensed 473-bed community teaching and referral hospital with a Level II trauma center and a 76-bed inpatient psychiatric facility in Westport.
-The Medical Center has more than 450 active physicians and employs more than 2,000 people.
-The Medical Center is the flagship organization in the St. Vincent’s Health Services system and offers a full range of inpatient and outpatient services with regional centers of excellence in cardiology, surgery, cancer care, orthopedics, diagnostics, women’s and family services, behavioral health, senior health and an array of specialized services.
+The Medical Center offers a full range of inpatient and outpatient services with regional centers of excellence in cardiology, surgery, cancer care, orthopaedics, family birthing, behavioral health, and an array of specialized services.

-A member of Ascension Health, St. Vincent’s Health Services includes the Medical Center, Hall-Brooke Behavioral Health Services, St. Vincent’s Behavioral Health Services, Westport Campus, St. Vincent’s College, St. Vincent’s Special Needs Services, St. Vincent’s Medical Center Foundation and St. Vincent’s Urgent Care/Walk-in Centers.
+A member of Ascension Health, St. Vincent’s Health Services includes the Medical Center, St. Vincent’s Behavioral Health Services, St. Vincent’s College, St. Vincent’s Special Needs Services, and St. Vincent’s Medical Center Foundation.
 In 2010, the Medical Center broke ground on the Elizabeth M. Pfriem SWIM Center for Cancer Care, the renovated and expanded Michael J. Daly Emergency Department.
-As a part of a $160 million Capital Campaign, the master facilities project continues today with the renovation of all major clinical areas on Level II and a new 630-car parking garage.

 The Michael J. Daly Center for Emergency and Trauma Care was renamed in December of 2009 as the first section of the expanded and refurbished emergency department which opened in the fall 2010.
 The completely renovated emergency department, tripled in size, holds 60 beds, includes specialized trauma and critical care suites, a “Fast Track” area for minor case needs, dedicated OB/GYN rooms, pediatric area, expanded Behavioral Health and Psychiatric area with focus on privacy and safety, improvements in diagnostic equipment, including its own CT scanner, ultrasound and X-ray equipment to expedite diagnosis and treatment of emergency room patients and a permanent decontamination facility for hazardous spills.